-EDUC 4003 Field Experience 1
+EDUC 4003 Practicum 1

-The first designated block of supervised student teaching that involves observation, reflection and team teaching under the supervision of a school-based associate teacher and a School of Education supervisor.
-Students begin to build a personal portfolio that reflects their beginning growth in professional practice.
+The first designated block of supervised student teaching that involves observation, reflection and team teaching under the supervision of a school-based associate teacher and a School of Education University advisor.
+Pre-service teachers begin to build a personal portfolio that reflects their beginning growth in professional practice.

-EDUC 40A3 Field Experience 2
+EDUC 40A3 Practicum 2

 The second block of supervised student teaching.
-Students continue to observe, reflect and develop professional practice.
-Under the supervision of a school-based associate teacher and a School of Education supervisor, students take on more responsibility in the classroom in terms of practice teaching.
-Students continue to develop a personal portfolio that reflects their beginning growth in professional practice.
+Pre-service teachers continue to observe, reflect and develop professional practice.
+Under the supervision of a school-based associate teacher and a School of Education University advisor, pre-service teachers take on more responsibility in the classroom in terms of practicum.
+Pre-service teachers continue to develop a personal portfolio that reflects their beginning growth in professional practice.